Vaccine Safety: Dosing Safety

 Type of vaccine

 Vaccines made from live, weakened viruses work by reproducing at low levels in the body.
-As a result, the immune response that is generated tends to be higher and the number of doses to maintain immunity, lower.
+As a result, the immune response that is generated tends to be stronger and the number of doses to maintain immunity, fewer.
 In contrast, vaccines made from single proteins, polysaccharides (a sugar coating found on some bacteria), or toxoids (inactivated bacterial toxins) will only generate antibodies against those parts that were in the vaccine, and because replication does not occur, a less robust and less diverse memory response will result.

 Disease in the community